0x107a/dump/haskell/readme.txt

-this form of polymorphism has been implemented within haskell as well, in the form of type classes. with these type classes, we can define our own types, and the actions that operators within the language will perform on these types. this is possible since almost all the operators within haskell are also functions, as well previously stated. the only real operators within the language are *, /, +, and -; which are required for arithmetic.
+this form of polymorphism has been implemented within haskell as well, in the form of type classes. with these type classes, we can define our own types, and the actions that operators within the language will perform on these types. this is possible since operators within haskell are also functions, as previously stated.

 important thing to note, the let keyword allows us to define variables within expressions. this is the usage of the keyword, as it was a bit confusing as to why this existed when you could leave